 Keep a record of how many puffs you use each week, how often you use your pre-exercise inhaler for prevention and how often you use it to treat symptoms.
-If you use it daily or you frequently use it for symptom relief, your doctor may adjust your long-term control medication.
+If you use it daily or you frequently use it for symptom relief, your doctor might adjust your long-term control medication.

 Lifestyle and home remedies

-Breathe through your nose to warm and humidify the air before it enters your lungs.
+- Breathe through your nose to warm and humidify the air before it enters your lungs.

-Wear a face mask or scarf when exercising, especially in cold, dry weather.
+- Wear a face mask or scarf when exercising, especially in cold, dry weather.

-If you have allergies, avoid triggers.
+- If you have allergies, avoid triggers.
 For example, don't exercise outside when pollen counts are high.

-Try to avoid areas with high levels of air pollution, such as roads with heavy traffic.
+- Try to avoid areas with high levels of air pollution, such as roads with heavy traffic.

 Preparing for an appointment